 This Learning Charter, revised in 2018, is our commitment to opening our university to learning, engagement and opportunities for all Peoples of Saskatchewan and beyond, and in so doing, recognizes and appreciates the knowledge, diverse abilities, and the ways of teaching and learning that they bring with them.
 And as much as the river will continue to change its shape, so too will the learning charter continue to change as our University moves always forward on its learning journey.

-The learning charter thus acts as a conceptual map and planning document, linking together our pursuits and how we strive for them, encouraging and guiding us on our educational journey.
+The Learning Charter thus acts as a conceptual map and planning document, linking together our pursuits and how we strive for them, encouraging and guiding us on our educational journey.
 As a map, it is also a focal point for our community to discuss where we are and where we want to go in our shared future.

 Our Learning Journey